Unzor/TypeTerpret/README.md

 To use it for NodeJS, run ```npm install typeterpret```.
 Note that the NPM module reads from your node_modules folder to get the interpreter, so you will need read access to node_modules.

+Note: the NPM module uses JSDOM to implement the needed browser features to work.

 # Usage
 ## Browser
 ```javascript